-Currently, she is developing The Three Christs, a new work by composer Corey Dargel for the NEWSPEAK ensemble; and Joan Crawford, a new work composed by Phil Kline.
-Other upcoming work includes La Fanciulla del West at Opera Colorado, and the Anne Sexton/Conrad Susa opera Transformations at CCM.
+Currently, she is developing The Three Christs, a new work by composer Corey Dargel for the NEWSPEAK ensemble; Joan Crawford, a new work composed by Phil Kline with AOP; and Girls, commissioned by Cincinnati Opera as part of their Next: Diverse Voices series for their 2020 Season (in collaboration with WordPlay Cincy and The Music Resource Center – Cincinnati).
+Other upcoming work includes La Traviata at Opera Colorado and L'enfant et les sortilèges at CCM.